 - Additional Connection String Parameters: To add additional parameters to the database connection string, enter them here.
 Note that this field is disabled if you have selected the option below to use a connection string.

 - Use Connection String: Select this checkbox to enter a connection string in the field below.
 If selected, this disables and overrides the Additional Connection String Parameters above.
-If selected and the Connection String field is left blank, the Server Name, Login, and Password as configured above will be used.
+If selected and the Connection String field is left blank, the Server Name, Login, and Password as configured above are used.

-Test: Click this button to verify the connection to the database.
+Test: Click to verify the connection to the database.
 The test must be successful before you are able to save the connection configuration.

-Save Changes: Click this button to save and close the connection configuration.
+Save Changes: Click to save and close the connection configuration.
 If this button is not enabled, you must successfully test the connection first.

 NOTE: Unlike other connections, it is required to test a Database connection before any changes can be saved.
 This is required in order for the list of tables to be retrieved during Database activity configuration.

-- Discard Changes: After making changes to a new or existing configuration, click Discard Changes to close the configuration without saving.
-A message will ask you to confirm that you want to discard changes.
+- Discard Changes: After making changes to a new or existing configuration, click to close the configuration without saving.
+A message asks you to confirm that you want to discard changes.

-- Delete: After opening an existing connection configuration, click Delete to permanently delete the connection from the project and close the configuration (see Component Dependencies, Deletion, and Removal).
+- Delete: After opening an existing connection configuration, click to permanently delete the connection from the project and close the configuration (see Component Dependencies, Deletion, and Removal).
 A message asks you to confirm that you want to delete the connection.

-- Query: Queries data from a Database connection and is used as a source in an operation or called in a script.
+- Query: Queries data from a Database endpoint and is intended to be used as a source in an operation or called in a script.

-- Insert: Inserts new data in a Database connection and is used as a target in an operation or called in a script.
+- Insert: Inserts new data in a Database endpoint and is intended to be used as a target in an operation or called in a script.

-- Update: Updates existing data in a Database connection and is used as a target in an operation or called in a script.
+- Update: Updates existing data in a Database endpoint and is intended to be used as a target in an operation or called in a script.

-- Upsert: Both updates existing data and inserts new data in a Database connection and is used as a target in an operation or called in a script.
+- Upsert: Both updates existing data and inserts new data in a Database endpoint and is intended to be used as a target in an operation or called in a script.
 (Jitterbit Harmony supports Upsert activities for databases by using a combination of Query, Insert, and Update.)